 Create and modify object types

-1. From the Identity Cloud admin UI, select Native Consoles > Identity Management.
+From the Advanced Identity Cloud admin UI, select Native Consoles > Identity Management.

 You can also create a new managed object type by editing your managed object schema.
 For more information, refer to Schema.